-In case you've never read up on the history of supernova observation, supernova 1978H was, as a matter of public record, and by almost thirty years, the first supernova in history to be observed in its entirety, from start to finish.
-Its date (November 7, the day after Kowal's claim) and position in the sky (NGC 3780) are common knowledge.
+In case you've never read up on the history of supernova observation, SN 1978H was, as a matter of public record, and by almost thirty years, the first supernova in history to be observed in its entirety, from start to finish.
+Its date (November 7, the day after Kowal's claim) and its position in the sky (NGC 3780) are common knowledge.

 Except that those are some pretty gigantic statements already.

-And the other thing that I can't help thinking is that very few people have participated in serious attempts to make contact with other civilisations, and I've been part of subcultures before now.
+And the other thing that I can't help thinking is that very few people have participated in serious attempts to make contact with other civilisations.
+And I've been part of subcultures before now.